Star-Spangled Banner

 Including MD 381, MD 382, US 301, MD 4, I-495, MD 202 & I-295

 At Battle of Bladensburg Waterfront Park, you can see the Anacostia River Bridge, near the site where British forces crossed to attack American defenses in August 1814.
 In the battle’s aftermath, Rosalie Calvert ordered her enslaved men to bury the dead, and then collected weapons and other items.
 Riversdale, as her Federal-period plantation home is known, now offers docent-guided tours and is a favorite place for special events.
+Tours and exhibits describe the lives of enslaved people who lived and labored at the site, including those who fled to freedom from this Network to Freedom site.

 British forces soon marched unopposed into Washington, D.C., and burned many of the public buildings before returning to the town of Benedict to re-embark their ships.
 This route takes you into the Anacostia Trails Heritage Area, past College Park, Greenbelt and Beltsville.
 Attractions range from performing arts venues, such as THE CLARICE SMITH PERFORMING ARTS CENTER to the NASA GODDARD SPACE FLIGHT CENTER and the COLLEGE PARK AVIATION MUSEUM.
+The heritage area offers a compelling Civil Rights Driving Tour.
+Check out this trip idea to Explore Civil Rights History in D.C. & Maryland’s Capital Region.

 BALTIMORE